aritrakar/Python-Projects/Chatbot/Speech To Text/README.md

-A Personal AI Voice Assistant.
+A Personal AI Voice Assistant

+core.py is the chatbot implemented without deep learning. core-with-ai.py implements a very simple neural network with Tensorflow and Tflearn, trained on the prompts and responses in the intents.json file.
+Certain functions of both chatbots are limited to Windows, for example opening Notepad.

 "Jarvis" can do the following: